asaadsaad/CS571-Workshop-03/README.md

-# CS571-Workshop-03
-Please find an ReactNative Expo project to search and display information about GitHub profiles.
+The following ReactNative Expo project is to search and display information about GitHub profiles.
 Clone the repo and install all deps.
 The application should boot a Stack Navigation with the following structure:
 * Search (main page, users will search for a certain GitHub account)
 * Dashboard (Displays the account picture, with 3 buttons to display: Profile, Repositories, and Notes)